Uatilla/42Porto_MiniRT/README.md

 ## Cross Product

 - The cross product is another vector operation, but unlike the dot product, it returns another vector instead of a scalar
-- For the cross product the order of operands matters, because if you change the order you change the direction of the vector
+- For the cross product the order of operands matters because if you change the order you change the direction of the vector

 ```c
 t_tuple	cross_product(t_tuple *a, t_tuple *b)